aai-research-lab/aai-research-lab.github.io/README.md

 Derrick is a student at the California Academy of Math and Science and a Research Assistant at AAI Research Lab.
 He is interested in applying computational methods to address challenges in biotechnology.

+### Alumni

-### Santiago T. Garcia — Research Intern
+#### Santiago T. Garcia — Research Intern

 ✉️ sgarcia1 [at] toromail.csudh.edu · 🌐 [LinkedIn](https://www.linkedin.com/in/santiago-tecuanhuey-garcia)

 Santi is a Computer Science student at California State University, Dominguez Hills.
-He is a GPS Research Intern at AAI Research Lab.
+He was a GPS Research Intern at AAI Research Lab.
 He is interested in computational biology.

-### Jessica Barrios — Research Intern
+#### Jessica Barrios — Research Intern

 ✉️ jbarrios62 [at] toromail.csudh.edu · 🌐 [LinkedIn](https://www.linkedin.com/in/jessica-lynn-barrios-b8184a297)

 Jessica is a Computer Science student at California State University, Dominguez Hills.
-She is a GPS Research Intern at AAI Research Lab, as well as a Lead Technician at Toyota's CISE Fabrication Lab.
+She was a GPS Research Intern at AAI Research Lab, as well as a Lead Technician at Toyota's CISE Fabrication Lab.
 She is interested in computational biology, data analysis, and software development.

-### Jessie Flores — Research Intern
+#### Jessie Flores — Research Intern

 ✉️ jflores534 [at] toromail.csudh.edu · 🌐 [LinkedIn](https://www.linkedin.com/in/jessie-flores)

 Jessie is a Computer Science student at California State University, Dominguez Hills.
-He is an Intern at AAI Research Lab.
+He was an Intern at AAI Research Lab.
 He is interested in computational biology, data analysis, and software development.

-### Daira Aguilar — Research Intern
+#### Daira Aguilar — Research Intern

 ✉️ daguilar115 [at] toromail.csudh.edu · 🌐 [LinkedIn](https://www.linkedin.com/in/daira-aguilar-552434307)

 Daira is a Computer Science student at California State University, Dominguez Hills.
-She is a GPS Research Intern at AAI Research Lab.
+She was a GPS Research Intern at AAI Research Lab.
 She is interested in computational science and machine learning.

-### Aaron Demesa — Research Intern
+#### Aaron Demesa — Research Intern

 ✉️ ademesa1 [at] toromail.csudh.edu

 Aaron is a Biology student at California State University, Dominguez Hills.
-He is a GPS Research Intern at AAI Research Lab.
+He was a GPS Research Intern at AAI Research Lab.
 He is interested in computational biology.

-### Alyssa Shaw — Research Intern
+#### Alyssa Shaw — Research Intern

 ✉️ ashaw36 [at] toromail.csudh.edu

 Alyssa is a Computer Technology student at California State University, Dominguez Hills.
-She is a GPS Research Intern at AAI Research Lab.
+She was a GPS Research Intern at AAI Research Lab.
 She is interested in computational science.

-### Guadalupe Alonso-Aguilar — Research Intern
+#### Guadalupe Alonso-Aguilar — Research Intern

 ✉️ galonsoaguilar1 [at] toromail.csudh.edu

 Guadalupe is a student in the Department of Chemistry and Biochemistry at California State University, Dominguez Hills.
-She is a GPS Research Intern at AAI Research Lab.
+She was a GPS Research Intern at AAI Research Lab.
 She is interested in computational biology.

-### Oliche Brown — Research Intern
+#### Oliche Brown — Research Intern

 ✉️ obrown6 [at] toromail.csudh.edu · 🌐 [LinkedIn](https://www.linkedin.com/in/oliche-brown-a14a27338)

 Oliche is a Biology student at California State University, Dominguez Hills.
-She is a GPS Research Intern at AAI Research Lab.
+She was a GPS Research Intern at AAI Research Lab.
 She is interested in computational biology.

 ## News

+**1 Jul 2026** — The lab is part of a **\$30,000** CSU LIFT Grant for _Future-Forward Biophysics: A Program-Level Durable Skills Pathway through VR-, AI-, Research-, and Experiential Learning_.
+PI: Horace Crogman; Dr. Aina is a Co-PI.

+**29 Mar 2026** — Our manuscript on **FastMDAnalysis** is published in the _Journal of Computational Chemistry_.
+One command gives a full molecular dynamics analysis plus presentation slides, with over 90% less code than standard workflows.
+[Paper](https://doi.org/10.1002/jcc.70350) (open access) · [Software](https://github.com/aai-research-lab/FastMDAnalysis)

+**1 Mar 2026** — Dr. Aina gave an oral presentation titled _"Automated Analysis of Molecular Dynamics Trajectories"_ at the CSUDH Research Symposium.

+**1 Feb 2026** — Dr. Aina presented a poster on _Efficient Comparison of Protein Conformational Ensembles_ at the 70th Annual Meeting of the Biophysical Society in San Francisco.

+**1 Nov 2025** — Dr. Aina gave an oral presentation titled _"Automated Analysis of Molecular Dynamics Trajectories with FastMDAnalysis"_ at the 5th Annual 3×2 Research Presentations, CSU Dominguez Hills.

+**1 Oct 2025** — Dr. Aina attended the Cal-Bridge Fall Conference at UC Irvine.

-**29 Sep 2025** — Congratulations to Oliche, who has been awarded the Fall 2025 Undergraduate Research Award!
+**29 Sep 2025** — Congratulations to Oliche who has been awarded the Fall 2025 Undergraduate Research Award!

-**25 Sep 2025** — Dr. Aina participated in the 4th Annual Meet a Mentor Event at CSU Dominguez Hills, showcasing research opportunities in computational science at AAI Research Lab.
+**25 Sep 2025** — Dr. Aina participated in The 4th Annual Meet a Mentor Event at CSU Dominguez Hills, showcasing research opportunities in computational science at AAI Research Lab.

-**12 Sep 2025** — Four new research students join AAI Research Lab: Jessie Flores, Daira Aguilar, Santiago Garcia, and Jessica Barrios.
+**12 Sep 2025** — Four new research students: Jessie Flores, Daira Aguilar, Santiago Garcia, and Jessica Barrios join AAI Research Lab.
 Welcome to you all!

+**1 Jul 2025** — Dr. Aina gave an invited talk titled _"Protein Immunogen Engineering with AI Algorithms"_ at the MSEIP Summer Program, CSU Dominguez Hills.

+**1 Jun 2025** — Dr. Aina received a **\$6,000** EFA Faculty Legacy Fund award for _Deep Learning the Energy Landscape of a Coarse-Grained Model of Proteins_.

+**1 Apr 2025** — The lab is part of a **\$200,000** California Learning Lab award for _Revolutionizing STEM Education: Integrating AI and Virtual Reality to Enhance Learning and Engagement_.
+PI: Horace Crogman; Dr. Aina is a Co-PI.

+**1 Mar 2025** — Dr. Aina gave an oral presentation titled _"Design of Multi-Epitope Protein Immunogens with AI Algorithms"_ at the CSUDH Research Symposium.

+**15 Jan 2025** — Dr. Aina attended the inaugural BioLogic Summit, _Demystifying AI/ML for Biologic Drug Development_, in San Diego, California.

 **4 Dec 2024** — Dr. Aina gave an invited seminar talk titled _"Computational Protein Design of Immunogens for Neurodegenerative Diseases"_ at the Department of Chemistry and Biochemistry, CSU Long Beach.